U.S. Army names Fort Hood shooter, says had mental illness

 "The military needs to go ahead and stop talking about the problem and talking about what we're going to do.
 Just do it," Lunsford said.

-(Additional reporting by David Bailey in Minneapolis, Chris Francescani and Victoria Cavaliere in New York, Colleen Jenkins in North Carolina, Jim Forsyth in San Antonio, Eileen O'Grady in Fort Hood, and David Storey and Peter Cooney in Washington; Writing by Jon Herskovitz; Editing by Gunna Dickson)
+(Additional reporting by David Bailey in Minneapolis, Chris Francescani and Victoria Cavaliere in New York, Colleen Jenkins in North Carolina, Jim Forsyth in San Antonio, Eileen O'Grady in Fort Hood, Phil Stewart in Honolulu, Eric M. Johnson in Seattle, and David Storey, Peter Cooney and Steve Holland in Washington; Writing by Jon Herskovitz; Editing by Gunna Dickson, Lisa Shumaker and Clarence Fernandez)